feathers-plus/generator-feathers-plus/docs/get-started/README.md

 - `Seed service records on startup when command line includes --seed?`.

 Code to seed the services data on startup is generated only if yes is selected.
-This code will only run in the NODE_ENV environment selected in the previous prompt **and** only if the node command line contains a **--seed** argument.
+This code will only run in one of the NODE_ENV environments selected in the previous prompt **and** only if the node command line contains a **--seed** argument.
 An example of such a command would be `NODE_ENV=test node src/ --seed`.